csuiter/SN-OpenAI/README.md

 ```

 The deployment tools will:
+- ✅ Install complete update set with all components
 - ✅ Validate your ServiceNow connection
 - ✅ Test your OpenAI API key
 - ✅ Generate customized deployment scripts